 Intelligence is the ability to apprehend and perceive what is.
 Imagination is the ability to perceive what could be.
 Creativity is the ability to combine intelligence and imagination.
 It is the ability to see what humanity is and what it could become.

-A few words on style: Wedding photography is unlike any other form of photography.
-The challenges that wedding photographers face at every wedding require timing, positioning, specialized equipment, an artistic eye, and a personality that makes the wedding party feel comfortable with the person pointing a camera at them.
+Wedding photography is unlike any other form of photography.
+The challenges that photographers face at every wedding require timing, positioning, specialized equipment, an artistic eye, and a personality that makes the wedding party feel comfortable.